MooersLab/pymolsnips/README.md

 You do have to install plugins, but the process of doing so is quite painless.
 Our second tier of text editors includes would be Sublime Text, Textmate, and Atom.

-You might also consider *Geany*.
+You might also consider <em>Geany</em>.
 It is very lightweight, very fast, and very easily configurable.
 It is a good editor if you care about agility.
 See the following for second opinions on the best Python editor [beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and for all [users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
-Note that the **thonny** editor that was recommended for beginners is more of a training tool than a productive tool.
+Note that the <em>thonny</em> editor that was recommended for beginners is more of a training tool than a productive tool.
 It does not support code snippets, yet.

 If your favorite editor is not listed, please post an issue [here](https://github.com/MooersLab/pymolsnips/issues).
 I will be notified immediately by e-mail and will try to develop a snippet library for the requested editor.

-Note that some editors that are available as binaries only for Windows like *Notepad++* can be run on Mac OS or Linux by using wine or wine bottler.
+Note that some editors that are available as binaries only for Windows like <em>Notepad++</em> can be run on Mac OS or Linux by using wine or wine bottler.

 Some of these text editors can take hours to customize to fit your needs; however, you only need to know about 5% of the options to become productive with these editors.